 Since meeting the chickens and the fox in the first title of the popular series, The Chickens and the Fox, young readers have seen the sly fox try over and over to outwit the clever chickens.
 In The Trampoline, the fox uses a trampoline to try and bounce into the chicken yard.
 The chickens have to think fast to stop him!
-The Trampoline, part of the illustrated Down on the Farm and The Chickens and the Fox sets, is a F leveled, Upper Emergent title.
+The Trampoline, part of the illustrated The Chickens and the Fox set, is an F leveled, Upper Emergent title.

 Level F Readers

 The Trampoline is an F leveled reader, based on independent evaluation by Fountas & Pinnell using the F&P Text Level Gradient™.
 Level F titles are appropriate for Upper Emergent readers (Levels F-H).
 Readers at Level F notice and use readers’ tools and simple organizational features, like the table of contents, subtitles, and page headings.
 They read without pointing at individual words and with the appropriate rate, phrasing, intonation, and word stress.
 Level F readers can read stretches of simple and split dialogue, and process syntax.
 They are becoming comfortable with inflectional endings, plurals, contractions, and possessives.

 Level F readers are typically able to recognize fifty or more high-frequency words automatically, within continuous text.
 They can also use letter-sound information to take apart and decode both simple and multisyllable words while they’re reading.
 Using these same tools, Level F readers self-monitor and correct.
 Level F readers use word parts (onsets and rimes), language structure, text meaning, and visual information to solve words.
 Readers at this level will often reread a phrase to problem solve, self-correct, or just confirm what they’re reading.